1fish2/BBQTimer/README.md

 It needs very few permissions.
 No network access.
 No ads.

 ## Status
 All features have been implemented.
-Next up is testing on various OS versions and screen sizes.
 See the **TODO** list, below.

 ## Usage Tips